MahmoudDawood/learnings/KodeKloud/CKA Certification Course – Certified Kubernetes Administrator.md

 ### Service Accounts
 Account used by application to interact with cluster aka `sa`
+- In the past serviceAccount is automatically created for each namespace with no expiry date & mounted to it's pods in `/var/run/secrets/kubernetes.io/`
+- Since `v1.22` TokenRequestsAPI generates token and and locates it to pods.
+- Since `v1.24` we have to create our own Token manually `kubectl create token SA`
+- To create a SA with no expiry date, create it and located a special secret to it (see docs -not recommended-)
+- Creates a token, stores it in a secret ready to be used or exported to service.
+- Locate SA to a specific POD def file under spec: `serviceAccountName: ...`
 - `kubectl create serviceaccount NAME` creates service account
 - `kubectl create token SVC-ACC-NAME` generate a time bound token for the service account
 - `kubectl get serviceaccount`